TezadaConnect/dlw_project/README.md

 # DLW PROJECT

 A project for Laundry Business.
-This project uses React Native as its frontend framework and Firebase as cloud backend.
-Utilized javascript scripting language, redux/toolkit as state management solution, and UI Kitten for awesome ui components.
+This project uses React as its frontend framework and Firebase as cloud backend.
+Utilized javascript scripting language, redux/toolkit as state management solution, and Tailwind css as its css framework.

 ## UI/UX Design